top of page

 Hierarchical evaluative perception

-Hebrew University (Jerusalem).
+Hebrew University of Jerusalem.
 June 2019

 Predictive processing: Overview and challenges.